 Screening for Breast Cancer

 Screening patients for breast cancer is the front line in the battle against this disease.
 Like most cancers, the onset of symptoms does not necessarily indicate that the cancer is at its earliest stages.
 Because of what we know about the disease as well as its prevalence, national guidelines have been created to screen for breast cancer, even before it causes any symptoms.
-Because of the increase in breast cancer awareness, better screening and new technology over the past few decades, women with breast cancer have a better chance at beating the disease with more treatment options available to them.
+Because of the increase in breast cancer awareness, better screening, and new technology over the past few decades, women with breast cancer have a better chance of beating the disease with more treatment options available to them.

 Your screening schedule will be determined after consulting with your primary care physician or specialist.
-The primary determinants of the screening schedule are based on risk factors of breast cancer.
-Those with a higher risk profile will be recommended for a more aggressive screening protocols than those with fewer risk factors.
+The primary determinants of the screening schedule are based on the risk factors of breast cancer.
+Those with a higher risk profile will be recommended for more aggressive screening protocols than those with fewer risk factors.

 Typically, screening begins at the age of 40 for those with normal breast cancer risk – usually employing a mammogram.
 Most cancers are found after the age of 50.
 Other screening methods include: